Simon Fish: Supplication for the Beggars

 Fish wrote his incendiary pamphlet Supplication for the Beggars during his second exile in Antwerp.
 The 16-page pamphlet accused the Roman Catholic Church of everything from avarice to murder to treason.
-Johannes Grapheus of Antwerp was probably the printer, but that is unconfirmed.
+Joannes Grapheus of Antwerp was probably the printer, but that is unconfirmed.
 The Supplication was smuggled into England from Antwerp, penetrating the country's borders despite its prohibition.
 Fish had dedicated it to King Henry VIII.
 According to John Foxe, Fish's Supplication arrived in England on 2 February 1529.

 Economic Argument

 Fish's pamphlet cries out to the king on behalf of the poor and accuses the Roman Catholic Church and its clergy of increasing their miseries.

 Most lamentably compleyneth theyre wofull mysery vnto youre highnes youre poore daily bedemen the wretched hidous monstres (on whome scarcely for horror any yie dare loke) the foule vnhappy sort of lepres, and other sore people, needy, impotent, blinde, lame, and sike that live onely by almesse, howe that theyre nombre is daily so sore encreased that all the almesse of all the weldisposed people of this youre realme is not half ynough for to susteine theim, but that for verey contreint they die for hunger.

 Fish argues that the clergy and the Roman Catholic Church hold a disproportionate share of England's resources, alleging that they hold half of England's wealth while only representing 1/100 of the male population and only 1/400 of the total population.
 The monasteries, he claims, further compound the Church's corruption by heaping taxes on the poor instead of helping them.
 Fish calculates that the English clergy own 1/3 of the land and 1/10 of all farm produce and live stock, and simultaneously receive 1/10 of all servants' wages within England.
 The pamphlet finds that, if there were ten households for each of the 52,000 parish churches in England, then just one of five orders of mendicant friars alone would take in an annual £43.333 6s.
 8de.
 These economic arguments compose the bulk of his pamphlet's claims, and they might have gained further strength because an economic crisis had crippled all of Europe by 1529.